 - Google+ accounts, none of them actively use the platform.

 More thoughts on each platform

 “Facebook is useful for group and event communication, and also for sending messages to people that you only have contact with through Facebook … I rarely, if ever, read statuses.
-I also rarely post because of the fact that I am connected with family and adult friends on Facebook so I have a certain image to uphold.”
+I also rarely post because I am connected with family and adult friends on Facebook, so I have a certain image to uphold.”

 “Even though Twitter provides a great resource for keeping up to date with all my favorite things, I find myself not checking it very often because there is simply so much information constantly coming in that I would have to constantly have Twitter open to see everything.”

 “I hate Twitter.
 It’s an excuse to post stupid, demeaning things.”
 “I use it to check out any school drama, get updates on sports, and really any news updates.”
 “Twitter is good for keeping up with friends and what they’re doing.”

 “Snapchat is used by a lot of people, and it’s really useful.

 I use it mostly just to talk to my friends.
 It’s a lot different from most other apps because you don’t have to post for all of your friends to see.”
 “When I use Snapchat it is only to watch other people’s stories.”
 “Snapchat is fun and easy to post stories on, and I do so frequently.

 It’s also an interesting way of messaging people because you see them and what they are doing.”
 “It has the advantage of not having family and adult friends on it, and it also ’destroys’ your stories after 24 hours and messages right after viewing … everyone is very open.”